 A Note for Currently Licensed Educators

 In some cases, an educator who held a license prior to 2004 will not have criminal history background results on file with us.
-Even if a set of fingerprints had been submitted prior to 2004, under current law these educators will be required to submit a new set of fingerprints to meet this requirement when submitting an new application or renewal application.
+Even if a set of fingerprints had been submitted prior to 2004, under current law these educators will be required to submit a new set of fingerprints to meet this requirement when submitting any type of application.
 These educators will be contacted after confirmation that background results are indeed incomplete.

-Prior to using the eLicense system to submit an application to the Colorado Department of Education, each applicant must submit to the Colorado Bureau of Investigation (CBI) a complete set of fingerprints, taken by a qualified law enforcement agency, for the purpose of obtaining a fingerprint-based criminal history check.
+Prior to submitting an application to the Colorado Department of Education, each applicant must submit to the Colorado Bureau of Investigation (CBI) a complete set of fingerprints, taken by a qualified law enforcement agency, for the purpose of obtaining a fingerprint based national criminal history check.
 This requirement needs to be met only one time for CDE (unless, under some special circumstance, you are instructed by CDE to complete another set of fingerprints pursuant to state law).
+Student teachers - see the below FAQ section.

 As part of the fingerprint background check process, the CBI will forward the submitted fingerprints to the Federal Bureau of Investigation (FBI).
 You have the right to challenge the information contained in either the CBI or the FBI identification record.
 View details on challenging your criminal history record.
 Additionally, you may request a copy of your national criminal history record from the FBI.
 View details on obtaining your criminal history.